guerreronz/Video-Games/README.md

 ## Context

-This dataset has the sale history of most popular video game year and region wise
+This dataset has the sale history of most popular video games year and region wise

 ## Description